 Interns should work closely with the preceptor to make sure that the presentation of the medical nutrition therapy is consistent with hospital protocols.
 Presentations should first be made to hospital staff and the presentation revised as needed.
-Papers are due by 12:00 pm on the Thursday one week and one day before the formal presentation at the university.
+Papers are due one week before the formal presentation at the university.